Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

 ![Relational Data Model Diagram](Relational%20Data%20Model.png)

  ## SQL Queries
 After creating a new relational data model, I need to write queries to answer questions from business stakeholders.
-The SQL dialect I chose was **MSSQL**.
+The SQL dialect I chose was **MS SQL Server**.

 Questions 1-5 are those given by Fetch Rewards, and Questions 6-10 are those I created that might be helpful.
 For the original files of SQL Queries, please see attached file, but I will also leave my code and notes below!